-To enable encryption of data transferred between DataNodes and clients, and among DataNodes, proceed as follows:
+To enable encryption of data transferred between DataNodes and clients, and among DataNodes, perform the following steps:

 - 1. Enable Hadoop security using Kerberos.

 - 2. Select the HDFS service.

 - 3. Click the Configuration tab.

-- 4. Select Scope > HDFS (Service Wide)
+- 4. Select Scope > HDFS (Service Wide).

 - 5. Select Category > Security.

 - 6. Configure the following properties: (You can type the property name in the Search box to locate the property.)